 Directors & Officers (D&O) coverage is a good idea, as this policy covers reimbursement for legal costs for claims connected to the director’s or officer’s conduct managing the business.
 If a merger went bad, D&O coverage would protect the executive or organization from a lawsuit by shareholders alleging the decision to merge was a poor one.

 Fiduciary Liability Insurance Frequently Asked Questions (FAQ)

 Many fiduciaries aren’t sure exactly how to purchase the coverage they need to protect against claims of a breach.
-If you have questions about getting covered, our forums are a great resource where you can ask for advice.
-You can also read below to get some answers to frequently asked questions.

 Some of the most frequently asked questions about fiduciary liability insurance are: